 Dirt is also a huge part of free range parenting.
 Or I should say the accumulation of it on our kids.
 Jumping in piles of leaves, making a ginormous sand castle at the beach and just plain playing in the mud puddles are glorious sensations all kids should have.

 The grit and grime and crud also inform our bodies of what is self and what is not.

 It’s an important part of growing our immune systems.
 Our microbiome needs and craves stimulation – the forests, dirt, oceans, playgrounds and backyards provide the microbes which populate our insides.
 Dirt drives our internal evolution.
-And the culmination of productive day of getting dirty – the evening bubble bath -is one of childhood’s great pleasures.
+And a productive day of getting dirty – the evening bubble bath – is one of childhood’s great pleasures.
 Even if the water turns muddy.

 Risks are real and so are rewards.

 A hyper sanitized, over protected child fears the world and keeps it at arm’s length.
-They grow into an adult that tries to avoid interaction with it and control all it’s variables and risks – an impossible task.
+They grow into an adult who tries to avoid interaction with it and control all its variables and risks – an impossible task.
 Fear becomes the operating program.
 I’m in the trust camp.
 As the grow they trust themselves and do not expect others to be the barometer for assessing situations.
 Because they were trusted to experiment and learn.
-Trust that the scrape will create a scab and heal, that the flu moves through our bodies, animals and people in our lives come and go, noticing our emotions ebb and flow and the experience of burning your hand when lighting a fire teaches us something that is more important that it’s avoidance.
+Trust that the scrape will create a scab and heal, that the flu moves through our bodies, that animals and people in our lives come and go.
+Noticing our emotions ebb and flow, and the learning experience of burning your hand when lighting a fire, are more important than their avoidance.
 It’s not pain free but free.
 And who doesn’t love freedom?